vshalts/macrame-idea-scala-plugin/README.md

-# Macramé and SafeCondig Intellij scala plugin
+# Macramé and Safe Config Intellij scala plugin

 Plagin that implements Macramé and Safe-condig macroses support in IntelliJ IDEA